 GTW got to work and began to search for this elusive conversion, and started with Haydn Dalton, who sadly could not find anything of the game after some searching.
 Two years later, and a month or two after the site relaunch, efforts were made to find the game’s programmer, John Buckley as a last ditch effort.
 After tracing John down to PlaypoolUK, GTW got the news it dreaded..
 John hadn’t got any of his old disks no longer…

 But why not release such a stunning little game?….
 For crazy reasons, Sales Curve decided that the title was not suitable material for the C64 games market.
-And after the relatively poor sales of the NES game, this kinda confirmed the canning of the game.
+And after the relatively poor sales of the NES game, this kind of confirmed the cancellation of the game.
 Ludicrous really to turn down such a nice little game, and something you almost didn’t see.

-But thanks to the fate of Haydn finding the disks, you can see and play it.
-And now John and Haydn can recieve the credit they deserve.
+But thanks to the fate of Haydn finding the disks, you can see and play it for yourself.
+And now John and Haydn can receive the credit they deserve.
 You can also check out the game ending on Vinny Mainolfi’s C64 endings website here.

 One of the most important findings ever on C64… Case closed!